Full documentation associated with planning applications from 2008 onwards is available to view online.

 Note: you should only include information that you're happy to be made available online.

-- Prior to publication we will mask out the sender's name, personal signatures, personal email addresses and personal telephone and mobile numbers.
+- Prior to publication we will mask out the sender's name and contact details

 - We will also mask out any sensitive personal data, such as medical information.